Riley Grisar: 5 Fast Facts You Need to Know

 Here’s what you need to know:

-1. The Disturbing Video With Racial Epithets and Expletives Includes a Proclamation That With ‘White Power We’re Gonna Rule the Country’
+1. The Phrase ‘F*** the N*****s’ Can Be Heard Multiple Times in the Video

 In the video, Grisar is seen in bed with the girl.
 He says, “I love these guys.”
-She says, “Yes, this is my fuc*ing dude.
+She says, “Yes, this is my f*****g dude.
 We’re gonna run the country.”
 Grisar throws up the white power sign and says, “White power.”
 She also throws up the sign agreeing, “White power.
 Fu*k the ni**ers.”
-An off camera person repeats, “White Power,” as she repeats, “White power” and again, fu*k the ni**ers.”
+An off-camera person repeats, “White Power,” as she repeats, “White power” and again, fu*k the ni**ers.”

 Grisar has shuttered his Twitter.
 And his Facebook.